 - Scope Change: During gas handling, the Project Team removed the planned installation of a bypass to reduce the number of PCF installations without impacting service to customers. - 2.
+Materials: Bulk ordered pipe provided volume pricing for the pipe. - 3.
 Water Management: Utilized water for dust control.